Level – Name Instructor(s) Proposed Day and Time

 Prerequisite:

-Prerequisite: Dog/handler teams have earned a Novice agility title in at least one venue (e.g. AKC, USDAA, NADAC, etc.) or demonstrated ability to compete at such a level.
+Dog-handler teams should have earned an intermediate (Senior/ Open/ or Advanced) agility title in at least one venue (AKC, USDAA, NADAC, UKI) or demonstrate an ability to compete at such a level to the instructor.

 Distance